-Whether you love sugar snap peas, or are trying them for the first time, this guide will show you how to cook sugar snap peas through introducing a variety of simple recipes.
+Whether you love sugar snap peas or are trying them for the first time, this guide will show you how to cook sugar snap peas by introducing a variety of simple recipes.

 Maybe you’ve only ever eaten sugar snap peas raw.
 That’s great!
 They make a fantastic snack by themselves, and my kids would definitely agree.